A Travel Price Comparison for Japan Nagoya vs. Sado for Food, Families, Attractions, and Couples

 A week in Nagoya or Sado?

-Travelers enjoy the food and museums when visiting the cultural destination of Sado.
+Travelers enjoy the food and museums when visiting the traditional destination of Sado.
 This island offers a variety of activities to choose from.
 Many travelers plan to spend time hiking while in the area.
 Most people find that one week is more than enough time to see everything.

-For some great organized tour ideas, see The Best Luxury Tours to Japan, The Best Tours for Seniors to Japan, The Best Contiki Tours to Japan, and The Best G Adventures Tours to Japan.
+For some great organized tour ideas, see The Best One-Week (7-Day) Tours from Tokyo, The Best 10-Day Tours from Tokyo, The Best 2-Week Tours from Tokyo, and The Best Family-Friendly Tours to Japan.

 Which place is cheaper, Sado or Nagoya?

 These are the overall average travel costs for the two destinations.
+These travel costs come from the actual spending of real travelers.

-The average daily cost (per person) in Nagoya is $89, while the average daily cost in Sado is $62.
+The average daily cost (per person) in Nagoya is $111, while the average daily cost in Sado is $81.
 These costs include accommodation (assuming double occupancy, so the traveler is sharing the room), food, transportation, and entertainment.
 While every person is different, these costs are an average of past travelers in each destination.
 What follows is a categorical breakdown of travel costs for Nagoya and Sado in more detail.

 Accommodation